Reasons to Convert to a Gas Fire Pit

 It’s important to note all gas connections should be made by a qualified installer to ensure safety.
 Gas fire pits, if installed properly, are safer to operate than wood fire pits—but that’s what makes a safe installation so important.
 A professional installer can also help to ensure proper gas supply pressure and BTU output.
 This can help you avoid frustrating problems like whistling or poor flame performance.

-If you have any questions about converting, designing, or installing your gas fire pit, feel free to ask questions in the comments below or give us a call at 888-977-6849.
+If you have any questions about converting, designing, or installing your gas fire pit, give us a call at 888-977-6849.
 We have a team of designers who do this for a living, so we can make the process simple and straightforward.
 With some dimensions and general direction, we can help you take the first steps toward the fire pit you’ve always dreamed of.

 If you use this guide we'd love to see your finished product, as well.
 We love to feature completed customer projects in our inspiration gallery.
 Speaking of which, it’s a great free resource to start planning your own project.
 Click the link below to check out some of the great designs our customers have created.

 We specialize in customized fire pits but can work with our vendors to create a fully custom design as well.
 For more info on the difference, check our Custom vs. Customized Guide.